The mandobass, or octave bouzouki : there are 2 octaves on the neck of this bass guitar that is played like a bouzouki !

 Philippe Berne’s mandobass is part of the mandolin family, tuned GDAE but 2 octaves below.
 Versatile instrument, with a scalelength of 76 cm, allowing you to play 2 octaves at the end of the neck.
 It partially covers the ranges of the guitar and bass at the same time.
 Equipped with a humbucker pickup, floating bridge and a string height adjustment system which is compatible with folk guitar strings.

-Première vidéo ci-dessous : nouvelle présentation de la famille mandoline mandole bouzouki cistre sazouk, 7 modèles 2019 de l’atelier…
+Première vidéo ci-dessous : présentation de la famille mandoline mandole bouzouki cistre sazouk, 7 modèles 2019 de l’atelier…

 Here are the explanations given in the video:

 The tuning is in GDAE, so you can play it like a bouzouki, but an octave below.
 What’s also interesting with this instrument is that you can have 2 scales at the end of the neck which is good as there is quite a fine range between the lowest string and the highest one (G and E) which allows to make chords, it’s not really like a bass, neither is it really like a bouzouki.
 The instrument becomes a mandocello when being played with a capo, the equivalent of a cello that is plucked.
 And then the 12th fret becomes the equivalent of a bouzouki.
 I made this instrument so that it could get guitar strings because you have to get quite a thin gauge for the last string, so I made the instrument according to the longest possible length of a guitar, that is to say I must have about a 820 mm scale.
 The instrument can be made in alto version (CGDA which gives a highest pitch).
 There is an active piezo mic with volume and tune.
 I made a body that is hollower to get the most acoustic sound possible as well.
 It’s a soundboard, it’s hollow inside, the bridge is just pinched, the piezo mic is within the sounboard, which allows to make different harmonic settings for all the possible chords or strings.